 Yesterday we took a half-day hike from Angel Lake, at the top of the canyon, to Smith Lake, a high mountain glacial cirque.
 It seems as though all of the hiking that we’re doing lately is at 8,000 feet and above.
 This hike started out through a landscape thick with sagebrush, which smells divine in the warm afternoon sun.
 We passed by only three other people on the trail: a vegetarian fisherman who throws back everything he catches, and a couple in full camouflage gear who were hunting with muskets (they were empty-handed, as well).

 This afternoon we drove a few miles down the mountain, through the dinky town of Wells, and then several miles on the worst road we’ve ever been on.
 It was the pothole road from hell, a rollercoaster of deep gullies and pits.
 Once we were on it, there was no turning back until we reached the end.
-So we continued on, at a speed of less than 5 mph, then parked and hiked a half-mile into a beautiful canyon.
-Crossing the bridge over the creek was interesting.
-The hot spring, though, was a wonderful, huge swimming pool.
+So we continued on, at a speed of less than 5 mph, then parked and hiked a half-mile into a beautiful canyon to Twelve Mile Hot Springs.